Mino

 -

-Yes!
 You can choose to start your week on either Sunday or Monday in the Home Settings.
-This setting applies to all your journals. it’s a global setting.
-Once you change it, all your journals will follow the new week start automatically.
+This setting applies to all your journals and only changes the calendar layout, it doesn’t move your drawings or notes.

 -